 Instagram · @therock

-Dwayne Johnson shared images of the Jacob & Co.
-Billionaire III on his Instagram account following the Met Gala — you can view the original post at @therock.
-The watch generated over 2 million likes and significant media coverage worldwide.
+Dwayne Johnson shared images from the Met Gala on his Instagram account — you can view his profile at @therock.
+The Billionaire III drew significant attention and media coverage worldwide in the days that followed.

 WHAT IS THE JACOB & CO.
 BILLIONAIRE III?